Durihana: History

 Chinese police arrested founder Pastor Chun Ki-won in 2002 on the Mongolian border, on the escape route he pioneered.
 His arrest and eight month imprisonment caused a stir in South Korea, exposing the plight of North Korean defectors.

-In 1995, as a missionary in the Yanji region, Chun met his first North Koreans in hiding.
+In 1995, as a missionary in the Yanbian Korean Autonomous Prefecture, Chun met his first North Koreans in hiding.
 "These people had lost all their rights," he said.
 "The most important thing I could do was revive their humanity."
 Chun orchestrated the escapes of more than 1,200 North Koreans with only a handful of failures.

 Nonetheless, the group has been criticized by some for complicating the relations between North and South Korea.

+In September 2023, Chun was arrested in Seoul on suspicion of sexually molesting six North Korean teenagers, including defectors staying in the dormitories of the alternative school he established at Durihana's headquarters.
+In February 2024, Chun was convicted and sentenced by the Seoul Central District Court to five years' imprisonment over the charges.